bahp/vital-oucru-clinical/docs/source/datasets/overview.rst

 transferred to the Paediatric Intensive Care Unit (PICU).
 During the study period all children admitted to PICU with DSS were recruited into a concurrent pediatric cohort

+..
+Dengue diagnosis:
+   Diagnosis of dengue is confirmed by detection of dengue virus (DENV) RNA in plasma by reverse transcriptase polymerase chain reaction (RT-PCR) at enrolment, or by seroconversion on IgM and IgG capture ELISA on paired enrolment and early convalescent specimens (Dengue Duo IgM and IgG Capture ELISA, PanBio, Australia) or in-house methods7.

+..
+Outcomes:
+   The development of shock– the most common manifestation of severe dengue in this population was the primary endpoint.
+This was defined as narrow pulse pressure (≤ 20 mmHg) or hypotension for age with evidence of impaired peripheral perfusion8.

 .. raw:: html

     <iframe src="../_static/datasets/html-tables/features_description_md.html"